vuhung16au/flutter-mastery-lab/00-HelloFlutter/README.md

 # hello_flutter

-Simple Flutter app.
-This doc shows how to run and build it on each platform.
+A simple Flutter app demonstrating cross-platform development.
+This document shows how to run and build it on each platform.

 ## The App